 Jack Morton – the brand agency jumped into the small data pool with a splash early last year, as it announced a partnership with Martin Lindstrom with the modest goal of “leading the small-data revolution” (they are creative guys after all) – see here.

 SapientRazorfish – the newly merged firm has been doubling down on its data and AI chops and has some unique perspectives on the role of data in powering the buyer’s journey – see news of the firm’s Microsoft partnership here.

 The small data movement has been shaped by a growing number of institutions and individuals.
-Representing several disciplines ranging from BI and analytics (my focus when I was at Digital Clarity Group and OpenText) to product design, branding and customer experience strategy, here are 40 key influencers I’ve learned from and in some cases collaborated with over the past 5+ years.
+Representing several disciplines ranging from BI and analytics to product design, branding and customer experience strategy, here are 40 key influencers I’ve learned from and in some cases collaborated with over the past 5+ years.
 A number are fellow analysts or marketers, while others are technologists, editors or authors.
 All are worth following and getting to know:

 Lisa Arthur – @lisaarthur – CMO at e-discovery vendor Kcura, former CMO of Teradata Applications, and author of “Big Data Marketing”